thunlp/SOS4NLP/README.md

 ## Acknowledgements

-Great thanks to other contributor [Shengding Hu](https://github.com/ShengdingHu) and [Chenglei Si](https://github.com/NoviScl)! (names are not listed in particular order)
+Great thanks to other contributors [Shengding Hu](https://github.com/ShengdingHu) and [Chenglei Si](https://github.com/NoviScl)! (names are not listed in particular order)

 Please contact us if we miss your names in this list, we will add you back ASAP!